Scifabric/pybossa.js/doc/library.rst

 ================

-Once the library has been loaded, you will be able to get tasks for a specific application, and save the answer from the volunteer.
+Once the library has been loaded, you will be able to get tasks for a specific project, and save the answer from the volunteer.

 Getting a task
 ==============

-In PyBossa every application is defined as a JSON object with several fields:
+In PyBossa every project is defined as a JSON object with several fields:
 .. code-block:: javascript

     {